thatbudakguy/qg/locations/evereska/hall-of-the-high-hunt.md

 ## Areas
 ### Singing Spring of Rillifane Rallathil
 a magical fountain whose natural spring water has healing properties, located in the center of the pavilion.
+### The Passage
+the hall has a passage underneath it into Moondark Hill, which leads through a tunnel system out into the Vine vale. traversing this passage for non-elves requires being blindfolded to avoid the forbidden knowledge of how to enter the city.